BrunoKrugel/dotfiles/.github/readme.md

 </div>

-There is also a custom fold code in `status.` `lua`, you can disable ufo and enable the custom code.
+There is also a custom fold code in `status.lua`, you can disable ufo and enable the custom code.

 ## Diagnostics in a VSCode style